GRV96/commitfetch/README.md

 This function writes the representations of `Commit` instances in a text file.
 The representations are strings returned by function `repr`.
 Each line of the file is a representation.
-Function `read_commit_reprs` can read this file.
+Generator `read_commit_reprs` can read this file.

 ### Dependencies